Are you looking into teeth whitening kits like Smileactives and want to read some Smileactives reviews from actual users?

 - Potassium stannate

 The active ingredient is still hydrogen peroxide, and the method for applying it should be familiar.
-All you do is twist the bottom of the pen until whitening fluid appears on the applicator, then paint it onto your teeth 2-4 times a day, according to the Smileactives website.
-The price is also comparable to other whitening pens.
+All you do is twist the bottom of the pen until whitening fluid appears on the applicator, then paint it onto your stained or yellow teeth 2-4 times a day, according to the Smileactives website.
+The price is also comparable to other teeth whitening pens.

 Basically if what you're looking for is a whitening pen, Smileactives will give you about the same as most other brands.
 For more info, watch their whitening pen video:

-Most user reviews are quite positive, saying that they saw results and had no complaints:
+Most user Smileactives reviews on Amazon are quite positive, saying that they saw results and had no complaints:

 “I love this product.
 My teeth are whiter.
 I use it twice a day.
 I put my toothepaste on my toothbrush and I put Smileactives on top of my toothpaste!
 My teeth feel so clean.
 My teeth look sparkling white!”Speedysusie